Speaker | Time | Text |

 But just the sign that this has lasted this long is a sign that there could be potential progress at the very least. | ||

-Either way, the president said that he was prepared to come out here and address the cameras, and now we're waiting to see if the president is going to join him, David. | ||
+Either way, the president said that he was prepared to come out here and address the cameras. | ||

-Rachel Scott, part of our president Mary Bruce also in the room. | ||
+Mary Bruce also in the room. | ||

 And Mary, I see people holding up their cameras right now. | ||

-And of course, that there you go, some of the dignitaries now entering the room. | ||
+Some of the dignitaries are now entering the room. | ||

-Sergei Lavrov among them, right there in the front row, part of the Russian delegation. | ||
+Sergei Lavrov among them right there in the front row, part of the Russian delegation. | ||

-Steve Witkoff, we know, entered the room, then left the room. | ||
+Steve Whitcoff, we know, entered the room, then left the room. | ||

-We were getting sort of a play-by-play. | ||
+We were getting sort of a play by play. | ||

-Susie Wiles, the chief of staff for the White House, entering the room now. | ||
+Susie Wiles, the chief of staff of the White House, entering the room now. | ||

-Secretary Besson, Alexander, among others, there. | ||
+Secretary of Russia among others there. | ||

-Part of the U.S. delegation, of course, in Anchorage, Alaska, for this historic summit with Vladimir Putin, the Defense Secretary, as well. | ||
+Part of the US delegation, of course, in Anchorage, Alaska, for this historic summit with Vladimir Putin. | ||

 You heard Martha Raditz talk earlier about how President Trump had said going into this that he would know and fairly quickly if there was going to be progress with Vladimir Putin. | ||

-Halfway through the week, they did lower expectations a bit, saying that this was going to be in some ways a listening exercise. | ||
+Halfway through the week, they did lower expectations a bit, saying that this was going to be, in some ways, a listening exercise. | ||

-But the president remaining optimistic all week long and even on Air Force One, as Rachel Scott just reported, she was on Air Force One traveling with the president. | ||
+But the President remained optimistic all week long, and even on Air Force One, as Rachel Scott just reported, she was on Air Force One traveling with the President. | ||

 He sounded optimistic as well. | ||